hsrascon/Advanced-Lane-Finding/README.md

 # Advanced-Lane-Finding
 Software pipeline that identifies the lane boundaries in a video from a front-facing camera on a car.
+Please refer to `writeup_report.md` for a detailed discussion about the project.

 In this project, your goal is to write a software pipeline to identify the lane boundaries in a video.